 - 1. Regular e-mail updates/phone calls to parents. - 2.
 Lead Pastoral Support Plans (PSPs) and Behaviour Contracts which involve formal fortnightly meetings with parents/carers, and setting and monitoring formal targets. - 3.
-A Student Needs Profile (SNP) produced with parents/carers and the student informing staff of the best way to help the student learn and communicated with staff. - 4.
-A daily report card, where teachers grade a student's behaviour each lesson.
+A Student Needs Profile (SNP) produced with parents/carers and the student informing staff of the best way to help the student learn and communicated with staff.

+- 4. A daily report card, where teachers grade a student's behaviour each lesson.
 This is followed up by regular checks by Pastoral and Leadership staff throughout the day to ensure positive behaviour is achieved. - 5.
 Temporarily moving class or removal from the current class to work in the Hub or the Behaviour Recovery Room (BRR) to allow time for the student to reflect, and improve behaviour. - 6.
-In certain circumstances, small curriculum amendments which involves a bespoke plan for an individual student agreed with the SENDCO and Deputy Head (Behaviour & Attitudes) - 7.
-For students at risk of Permanent Exclusion, with parental consent, a Managed Move can be explored.
-A Managed Move involves the student attending another school setting for up to 12 weeks, including a clear success criteria and regular reviews.
-The overall aim is for the student to successfully integrate within those 12 weeks and be placed on role at the new setting.
-If the Managed Move fails, following a meeting with parents/carers the student returns to JMHS.
+In certain circumstances, small curriculum amendments which involves a bespoke plan for an individual student agreed with the SENDCO and Deputy Head (Behaviour & Culture) - 7.
+For students at risk of Permanent Exclusion, with parental consent, another school can be explored (via offsite direction).
+Offsite direction involves the student attending another school setting for a fixed period of time (usually 6-12 weeks), including a clear success criteria and regular reviews.
+The overall aim is for the student to successfully integrate within that time and be placed on role at the new setting.
+If offsite direction is not successful, following a meeting with parents/carers, the student returns to JMHS.